Iampraiseottia/invoice/README.md

 Login form is compared with the registration details found in the backend(mysql database) and access is granted if the details match or else an error message is displayed

-Posibility of viewing your deatils in the invoice page and editing and update it.
+Posibility of viewing your deatils in the invoice page

+Editting is enabled through a popup

+Update is made to the original details